 The terms marriage counseling, relationship counseling, and couples therapy are interchangeable.
 All require a graduate degree in mental health.
 They can be:

 Without understanding the field of mental health professionals, you may believe finding a Marriage and Family Therapist (LMFT) is the best option.
-However, MFT programs seldom offer placements (to obtain supervised experience) in marriage counseling, and a graduate will have only taken a survey course or two.
+However, MFT programs seldom offer placements (to obtain supervised experience) in marriage counseling, and a graduate will have only taken a survey course or two that focuses on relationship dynamics.

 Simply possessing any degree and holding a license is not sufficient.